BCDevOps/keycloak-admin/sso-service-migration.md

     # take a backup now
     ./backup.sh -1
     exit

+    # test restore with a new DB instance
+    ./backup.sh -v all

   # ========= If things go wrong =========
   # 1. community notification
   # 2. remove SSO route